TGITS/programming-workouts/exercism/typescript/leap/Note.md

 Always try to put the common path first.
 Logically, following the instructions putting this check first is incorrect.

-Thus a trully correct solution is :
+Thus a more correct solution is :

 ```javascript
 function isLeapYear( year:number ) {